Skip to main content

 ED Treatment Plan

-Contact the provider for any problems, changes, or side effects or if you visit a new provider for treatment.
+Contact the provider for any problems, changes, or side effects, or if you visit a new provider for treatment.
 ED may indicate other health issues that should be addressed, which is why we recommend routine testing of labs and regular visits with your primary care provider.

 ED may be a sign of other medical problems such as hypertension, diabetes, vascular diseases, and even neurological disorders.
 You must disclose your health history, medication history, and any health-related changes so the provider can address your needs to help safeguard your well-being.